-The Drought Severity and Coverage Index is an experimental method for converting drought levels from
+Drought Severity and Coverage Index

-the values for D0 through D4 to get the Drought Severity and Coverage Index.
-Or, to see more math,
+Using cumulative Drought Monitor data, add the percentages for D0 through D4 for a given week to get the Drought Severity and Coverage Index for that week.

-use categorical (not cumulative) Drought Monitor data, and compute a weighted sum:
+Or, to see more math, use categorical (not cumulative) Drought Monitor data, and compute a weighted sum of the percentages in D0 through D4:

 1(D0) + 2(D1) + 3(D2) + 4(D3) + 5(D4) = DSCI